How a “misfiled” court case broke down a brick wall

 A Mystery Solved, and a New Perspective on Grandpa Baugh

 How very wrong I was, and how differently I see Grandpa Baugh now.
-A southerner who grew up in the shadow of what would become the capital of the Confederacy, Everett Wingfield Baugh was saddled at a young age with enormous responsibilities born of family tragedy and discord.
-He was a man who fought – and lost – a war that tore the country and his family apart, emerging virtually penniless in its aftermath.
+A southerner who grew up in the shadow of what would become the capital of the Confederacy, Everett was saddled at a young age with enormous responsibilities born of family tragedy and discord.
 Facing an uncertain future after the war, still he persevered.
 He rebuilt his life, raised a family, and became a beloved community leader whose life was chronicled in a heartfelt obituary .

 - Boddie, J. Bennett.
 (1967).
 Historical Southern Families, Vol. XI, pp. 229-249.
 Baltimore: Genealogical Pub.
 Co.
 (See also: Salmon, E. J., Bermuda Hundred during the Colonial Period.
 [27 Oct 2015], Encyclopedia Virginia, retrieved from http://www.EncyclopediaVirginia.org/Bermuda_Hundred_During_the_Colonial_Period.)